learning-zone/javascript-basics/README.md

 ## Q. What is a closure and how does JavaScript implement it internally?

 A **closure** is a function that retains a reference to its **lexical environment** (the scope in which it was defined) even after that outer scope has finished executing.
-In V8, when a function is created, the engine attaches a hidden `[[Environment]]` slot pointing to the current scope's **environment record**.
+In V8, when a function is created, the engine attaches a hidden `[[Environment]]` slot pointing to the current scope\'s **environment record**.
 As long as the inner function is reachable, the garbage collector keeps the outer environment record alive.

 Practically: closures "close over" variables — not values.
 They hold a live reference to the variable binding, so mutations to that variable are visible inside the closure.